One Million has become One Billion Stars woven in the quest to end violence.

-The One Million Stars to End Violence project was started by Maryann Talia Pau, a weaving artist currently based in Brisbane.
+The One Billion Stars to End Violence project was started by Maryann Talia Pau, a weaving artist born in Samoa and raised in Auckland, Aotearoa New Zealand and Australia.
+Maryann and her husband Mark are currently based on Quandamooka Country, Queensland Australia.

 What is a Star Weave Community?

-A Star Weave Community is a group of people in a town, suburb or organisation who commit to weaving 10,000 stars by July 2017.
-There are a large number of Star Weave Communities in Brisbane including Museum of Brisbane, Brisbane City Council libraries and some schools.
+A Star Weave Community is a group of people in a town, suburb or organisation who commit to weaving a certain number of stars in support of the One Billion Stars project, contributing to the next installation.